FriendsOfSymfony/FOSElasticaBundle/doc/usage.md

 $results = $finder->find('bob');
 ```

-Type Repositories
+Index Repositories
 -----------------

 In the case where you need many different methods for different searching terms, it
-may be better to separate methods for each type into their own dedicated repository
+may be better to separate methods for each index into their own dedicated repository
 classes, just like Doctrine ORM's EntityRepository classes.

 The manager class that handles repositories has a service key of `fos_elastica.manager`.